antoineboquet/greek-conversion/README.md

 ## Usage

 ### With a package manager (recommended)
-In order to use this library for your project, simply type:
+In order to use this library in your project, simply type:
 ```
+// NPM
-npm install --save greek-conversion
+npm install greek-conversion

+// PNPM
+pnpm add greek-conversion
 ```

 Import the library's functions as needed: